Tahiti Travel Guide

 The volcanic islands are densely forested, with lush tropical vegetation covering them.
 Mt.
 Duff’s downwind side is arid grassland.
 Because of the poor fertility of the soil, the coral islands of the surrounding reef are devoid of species.
 Here, mostly coconut palms survive, which are economically employed for a minor copra output.

 The annual average temperature is 23 °C, with only insignificant differences between the months.
 The average annual rainfall is 1700 mm.
 The rainiest months are October and November.
-There are no distinct seasons.
+There are no distinct seasons, you find here more info about the best time to travel to the Tahitian islands.

 What is the best way to get to the Gambier Islands?